jdbdnz/blogless/README.md

 ## Why would I want it?

 Blogless is for writing, not for reading.
 Readers interact with your website, which serves content you wrote on Blogless.
-This enables you to completely control the user experience, without building your own infrastructure, or messing about with deploying static content for every new post.
+This enables you to completely control the user experience, without building your own infrastructure, patching a CMS, or messing about with deploying static content for every new post.

 ## Who will this be for?